iloveeclipse/plugindependencies/README.md

 `java -jar org.eclipselabs.plugindependencies.core_1.0.5.201703221614.jar`

 and offers some analysis functionality (via text reporting) but also possibility to generate two different dependency files (which can be used by other tools computing build dependencies).

+See https://github.com/iloveeclipse/plugindependencies/wiki for some more help how to use the plugin.